Have you heard of Boundary Waters Canoe Area Wilderness (BWCAW)? If you haven't, you should take note.

-Fortunately for paddlers and other outdoor enthusiasts everywhere, Minnesota's Forest Commissioner, Christopher Andrews, saw the value of this untouched wilderness before loggers could wipe it off the face of the earth forever.
+Fortunately for paddlers and other outdoor enthusiasts everywhere, Minnesota's Forest Commissioner, Christopher Andrews, recognized the wilderness character of this area long before loggers could wipe it off the face of the earth forever.

 In 1902 he convinced the state of Minnesota and Canadian officials that large swaths of this land had to be preserved and the provincial park and National Forest came soon after.
 Over the years, the area received more protections at state and federal levels to keep it wild and to limit motorized traffic through the Boundary Waters Canoe Area Wilderness Act.
 It is arguably one of the best things to happen to any wilderness watershed in recent memory and firmly established this area as canoe country.

 The U.S. Forest Service limits how many people enter the BWCAW via permits.
 It may sound like a pain, but limiting entry is part of what makes this area so special.